Super Tour: 2018

 In addition to the reprise of the Royal Opera House residency that was filmed for Inner Sanctum, there were several Super Tour dates in the summer of 2018.
 Five years after a successful appearance at the Õllesummer during the Electric Tour, Pet Shop Boys headlined the festival on 6 July.
 At Törebodafestivalen in Sweden, Pet Shop Boys were the biggest band to have played there, both in terms of status and the setup of their show.
 The tour next headed to Spain for the Starlite Festival in Marbella and the Festival Internacional de Benicàssim.

 In early August, Pet Shop Boys played two dates in one week in Finland, at Helsinki Ice Hall and the Wasa Open Air festival.
 The last Super Tour show of the summer was at the SZIN Festival in Hungary.

 2019

-The final leg of the Super Tour was a trip to Asia in late March and early April of 2019, with stops in Singapore, Hong Kong, Tokyo, and Osaka.
+The final leg of the Super Tour was a trip to Asia in late March and early April 2019, with stops in Singapore, Hong Kong, Tokyo, and Osaka.
 Pet Shop Boys cancelled a scheduled show in Bangkok, citing "circumstances beyond our control".